-We are offering two graduate diplomas in the Ethics and Public Affairs (EPAF), as well as a full PhD program.
-One is for current graduate students in current grad programs at Carleton and the other is for professionals.
+We offer two Graduate Diplomas in the Ethics and Public Affairs (EPAF), as well as a full PhD program.
+One is for current graduate students in their participating program at Carleton and the other is for professionals.

 As the national capital, Ottawa offers an array of learning and professional opportunities, complemented by ready access to government departments and agencies, parliamentary institutions, media and non-governmental organizations.
 Today, all of these groups are grappling with ethical questions and the best ways to handle them.
 The diploma programs are supported by a network of professionals who will offer mentorship on developing professional contacts and making research accessible to professional audiences.
 Practicum courses will allow students to gain valuable work experience in government and civil society or as consultants.